Social Fund (UK): Abolition of the discretionary Social Fund

-Pressure groups and welfare rights organisations have voiced major concerns about the localisation of elements of the Social Fund.
-As well as concerns about the lack of ring-fencing, there are doubts about whether the funding to be transferred to local authorities will be sufficient to meet the needs of people in their areas.'.
+Pressure groups and welfare rights organisations voiced major concerns about the localisation of elements of the Social Fund.
+As well as concerns about the lack of ring-fencing, there were doubts about whether the funding to be transferred to local authorities would be sufficient to meet the needs of people in their areas.'.

 Disambiguation

 The Social Fund (UK) should not be confused with social funds in developing countries (sometimes also called Social Investment Fund, Social Fund for Development, Social Action Fund, National Solidarity Fund or Social Development Agency), or with the European Social Fund.